tegarimansyah/vuepress-base-config/readme.md

 ## Local Development

-Clone this repo and run `yarn` to install dependencies.
+Clone this repo, run `yarn` to install dependencies and `yarn dev` to run in locally.
 Content and configuration live in `./src` folder.

 ### Folder Structures